 I heard two scary stories the other day that highlighted how much the world has changed since I first came to Africa 34 years ago.

-The first was about using satellite images on Google maps.
+The first was about using Real Time Satellite Images on Google maps.

 With the latest technology a blue dot tracks your position when you zoom in on your location with a mobile computer and move around, which means Google knows exactly where you are.